MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/financialCommon/Ledger.md

 The collection of all accounts making up the central repository of accounting data for a company.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/financialCommon/Ledger.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+financialCommon/Ledger

 ## Traits